Remember That Old, Wrinkly New York Sucknugget That Trashed Maine?

 New York Post columnist Cindy Adams

-You may have seen a couple of other articles about this topic floating around the internet from my coworkers that take a bit more classy and filtered responses to the article that Cindy Adams wrote for the New York Post about her recent trip to Maine.
+You may have seen a couple of other articles about this topic floating around the internet from my coworkers that take a bit more classy and filtered responses to the article that Cindy Adams wrote for the New York Post about her trip to Maine last summer.
 Let me not bury the headline anymore, because this won't be a classy or filtered response at all.

 Because the New York Post and Cindy Adams are trash.
 So it makes sense they'd be intertwined.